 Renewing the Promise

 Sam Feldman was an entrepreneur before the term was even defined.
-The Feldman family moved here from Rochester, New York in the late 1800’s for the dry air.
-One business led to another finally settling with transportation; cabs and tour vehicles.
+The Feldman family moved to Denver from Rochester, New York in the late 1800’s for the dry air.
+One business led to another, finally settling with transportation; cabs and tour vehicles.
 It was because of Sam’s transportation experience and equipment that the Jewish community started to call on Sam for transporting their loved ones to the various Jewish cemeteries.
 Back then, the observant community cared for the loved one and held the service itself in the home but needed outside assistance with transportation to the cemetery.

-In addition to these observant families, the rest of the Denver Jewish community was forced to use non-Jewish funeral homes that employed only standard funeral practices, without much regard for Tradition.
-It was then that my great-grandfather realized the need for our Denver Jewish community to be cared for by one of our own; where Tradition was honored, trust was inherent and personal connections were forged.
+In addition to these observant families, the rest of the Denver Jewish community was forced to use non-Jewish funeral homes that employed only standard funeral practices, without much regard for Jewish Tradition.
+It was then that my great-grandfather realized the need for our Denver Jewish community to be cared for by one of our own; where Jewish Tradition was honored, trust was inherent and personal connections were forged.

-Within the next year, Sam Feldman served our Denver Jewish community exclusively with compassion, sincerity and the lowest prices for dignified funeral services.
+Sam Feldman served our Denver Jewish community exclusively with compassion, sincerity and the lowest prices for dignified funeral services.
 Unfortunately, his life was cut short in November of 1937 by a heart attack.
 Sam was a very well known man both in the Jewish community and the greater civic community.
 His funeral was held in the B’nai B’rith building on Colfax and Williams with a crowd of 1500 flowing out the doors and included city dignitaries such as Mayor William Stapleton in attendance.